manifold-machines/synglot/README.md

 - Hugging Face for their `transformers` and `datasets` libraries.
 - The NLP group at the University of Helsinki for their work on the MarianMT models, which are used as the default for the `StandardTranslator`.
 - The open-source community for the models and tools that make projects like this possible.

----

-*This README was partially generated with assistance from an AI model.*